deepbsd/AcquireCo/README.md

 more time to polish my app over the weekend.
 I'll dive back into the app and see what I can do to make it lovlier!

+_10:13am Saturday Feb 23, 2019_: Spent most of yesterday trying to get a slideshow component to play nice on the `animation-experiment` branch.
+In the end, the component is working, but the component is not playing nicely with other components inside of `Landing`.
+I'm gonna need some help on this one.

+_10:15am Saturday Feb 23, 2019_: I *did* manage to get formgroups working on Add and Edit using the fieldset element.
+What a lifesaver!
+It's an easy element to work with, because of it's built-in `legend` element, and because it's an HTML element, you can style it very easily.
+Whew!
+That was easy, which is a nice change of pace.

+_10:19 Saturday Feb 23, 2019_: Changed hover color on header from maroon to yellow.
+I thought I already did that?
+Hmmm.
+Must be on another branch...

 TODO: